-Our SEND Policy is reviewed annually and can be viewed on our website or is available from the school office.
+Our SEND Policy was reviewed and amended in November 2021 This can be viewed on our website or is available from the school office.

 What are special educational Needs and disabilities?

 The term S.E.N.D. has a legal definition.
 Children who have S.E.N.D. all have difficulties or disabilities that make it harder for them to learn than most children of the same age.
 These children may need extra help or different help from that given to most children.